massimobottelli/tris-computer-vision/README.md

 - if there are two symbols (X) of the computer player on a line, it responds with the winning move to complete the line of three
 - if there are two human player symbols (O) on a line, it responds with the blocking move to prevent the human player from winning
 - if there is neither the winning move nor the blocking move, he responds with a random move on any empty cell

+## Next steps

+I plan to improve the project by creating a robot arm to allow the computer to draw its own symbol.